filmaj/slapp-arc-oauth-example/README.md

 our above example, you would add `https://someid.execute-api.us-west-2.amazonaws.com` as a redirect URL.

+OK, we are ready to install the app!
+Head over to your deployed app URL and click the Add To Slack button.
+Allow the app to be installed and you should be redirected back to your app and shown a simple Welcome page.

-Give it a shot!
+Finally, give the app a shot!
 Invite your app to a channel, and then post a message to that channel with an at-mention of your bot.
 The bot should answer you inside the thread.